-The Archaeology Expedition program has been operating at Montpelier for a decade-and-a-half, with many of the same volunteers returning year after year.
+The LEARN Archaeology Expedition program has been operating at Montpelier for a decade-and-a-half, with many of the same volunteers returning year after year.
 We are, however, keen to add new faces to the program.
 All of the scheduled programs are designed to give participants actual excavation experience on an archaeological site working side-by-side with trained professional archaeologists.
 We have a staff of seven archaeologists who work with participants both in the lab and in the field, which means you have personal interaction with archaeological staff and this allows you to work on sensitive features, artifacts, and deposits that normally one would not get to handle.
 You are treated as a member of the research team and we step you through the entire excavation process.
 While you are here at Montpelier, you will be engaged in lectures, take tours of various archaeological sites on the property, and of course get a tour of the mansion.

 We also host two month-long university archaeology field schools.
 For more information on these, please see our field school web page.

 For more information contact Matthew Reeves at firstname.lastname@example.org